intutable/intutable/docs/dev/overview.md

 ## Back-End: The Core
 The back-end centers around an event bus system named IntuTable, whose main module is called the "core".
-The core loads a given list of plugins on start-up, each of which listens on a _channel_ and expose certain _methods_.
+The core loads a given list of plugins on start-up, each of which listens on a _channel_ and exposes certain _methods_.
 These can be called by passing a JSON object to the core's `request` method.
 Example: